© 2026 SimplyTrust Software Inc.

 Like all states, Missouri recognizes formally executed wills and living trusts as valid estate planning tools.
 A standard will here requires 2 adult witnesses, and adding a notarized self-proving affidavit can streamline the probate process later.

-Healthcare proxies in Missouri require both two witnesses and notarization, making it one of the stricter states for these documents.
-Plan to execute yours at a bank or attorney's office where you can satisfy all requirements at once.
+Healthcare proxies in Missouri require both 2 witnesses and notarization, making it one of the stricter states for these documents.
+All requirements can be satisfied at once at a bank or attorney's office.

 Each county in Missouri handles probate matters through its local court system.
 Click on any county to view specific court contact information, judges, filing procedures, and local requirements.